University of New Brunswick: Student life

-UNB has approximately 10,000 students from over 100 countries.
+UNB has over 10,000 students from more than 100 countries.
 The University has a total of 16 residences: 13 in the Fredericton campus, and three in the Saint John campus.
 Students have over 125 clubs and societies to choose from between both of these campuses.

 Students on both campuses have access to UNB's facilities, fitness classes and outdoor activities such as snowshoeing and kayaking.
 There are exchanges available in more than 35 countries around the world with over 89 university partners.

+Organizations

+The University of New Brunswick Student Union (UNBSU) is the students' union for the Fredericton campus.
+The Saint John campus operates its own students' union through the Students' Representative Council (SRC), which also represents students at Dalhousie Medicine New Brunswick.